Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Introduction

 The Tucker rank of a tensor refers to the rank of the matrices obtained by tensor {\it unfolding}.
 An $m$-th order tensor of size $d\times\cdots\times d$ admits $m$ ways of unfolding, so the Tucker rank consists of a collection of $m$ matrix ranks.
 Tucker decomposition factorizes the tensor into the multi-linear product of a {\it core tensor} and $m$ orthonormal matrices, usually referred to as the singular vectors.
 The core tensor is usually small-sized but still of order $m$.
 Tucker decomposition is {\it always} attainable via higher-order singular value decomposition (HOSVD).
-Readers are suggested to the work of \citet{kolda2009tensor} for more details.
+Readers are suggested to \citet{kolda2009tensor} for more details.
 Presuming low Tucker ranks, \citet{huang2015provable} designed a polynomial-time algorithm, by tensor unfolding and (matrix) nuclear norm minimization, for tensor completion.
-Due to the unbalanced unfolding of odd-order tensors, their algorithm requires observing a random sample of $O(rd^{\lceil \frac{m}{2}\rceil}\cdot\textrm{ Polylog(d)})$ entries for completing an $m$-th order tensor. \citet{zhang2019cross} proposed a special sampling scheme showing that $O(rd+r^m)$ entries suffice to exactly recover the unknown tensor.
-Convex approach by tensor nuclear norm minimization, albeit being computationally infeasible, was studied in the work of \citet{yuan2016tensor} which completes the tensor by using $O(r^{1/2}d^{m/2})$ randomly sampled entries.
+Due to the unbalanced unfolding of odd-order tensors, their algorithm requires a random sample of $O(rd^{\lceil \frac{m}{2}\rceil}\cdot\textrm{ Polylog(d)})$ entries for completing an $m$-th order tensor. \citet{zhang2019cross} proposed a special sampling scheme showing that $O(rd+r^m)$ entries suffice to exactly recover the unknown tensor.
+Convex approach by tensor nuclear norm minimization, albeit being computationally infeasible, was studied in \citet{yuan2016tensor} which completes the tensor by using $O(r^{1/2}d^{m/2})$ randomly sampled entries.
 Later, \citet{xia2017polynomial} investigated a polynomial time algorithm for exact tensor completion with a sample complexity $O(\kappa_0^2r^{m}d^{m/2}\cdot\textrm{ Polylog(d)}))$ via gradient descent on the Grassmannian manifold, but the iteration complexity was not provided.
-More recently, \citet{tong2021scaling} introduced a scaled gradient descent algorithm and proved the iteration complexity that is free of the condition number.
-In the work of \citet{xia2017statistically}, a fast higher-order orthogonal iteration algorithm was proposed for noisy tensor completion achieving a statistically optimal rate with a sample complexity $O(r^{m/2}d^{m/2}\cdot\textrm{ Polylog(d)})$.
+More recently, \citet{tong2021scaling} introduced a scaled gradient descent algorithm and derived an iteration complexity that is free of the condition number.
+In \citet{xia2017statistically}, a fast higher-order orthogonal iteration algorithm was proposed for noisy tensor completion achieving a statistically optimal rate with a sample complexity $O(r^{m/2}d^{m/2}\cdot\textrm{ Polylog(d)})$.
+The rate was derived under sub-Gaussian noise and is optimal w.r.t. the model complexity and sample size, which is, however, not proportional to the noise variance.